seeker-3/cs302-final-project/README.md

 ## Usage:
 1. Open dothum website in another tab
 2. To begin either:
-  a.
-"Choose File" to upload an existing file (red)
+- "Choose File" to upload an existing file (red)
-  b. "record" to record some audio (blue)
+- "record" to record some audio (blue)
 3. Name the audio file (red), select it the audio is a "tune" or a "beat" (blue), and push save (orange)
 4. Tune:
-  a.
-To listen back to your audio file, click "process"
+- To listen back to your audio file, click "process"
-  b.
-To create the midi piano version of your audio file, click "original", select "piano", then click "process"
+- To create the midi piano version of your audio file, click "original", select "piano", then click "process"
-  c.
-The Output should be a list of notes detected in your audio file, and a piano representation
+- The output should be a list of notes detected in your audio file, and a piano representation